Please note that Internet Explorer is incompatible with this site.

 Student success in achieving the program defined learning outcomes and expectations will be monitored throughout the didactic and clinical phases of the program.
 The program’s faculty and clinical preceptors will evaluate students through a variety of assessment tools, including but not limited to: multiple choice examinations, collaborative group projects, objective structured clinical examinations (OSCEs), reflection papers, and clinical performance evaluations.

-• Demonstrate core knowledge about established and evolving biomedical and clinical sciences and the application of this knowledge to patient care
+Demonstrate knowledge about established and evolving biomedical and clinical sciences and the application of this knowledge to patient care.

-• Demonstrate interpersonal and communication (verbal, nonverbal, written, and electronic) skills that result in effective information exchange with patients, patients’ families, physicians, professional associates, and other individuals within the health care system
+Demonstrate interpersonal and communication skills that result in the effective exchange of information and collaboration with patients, their families, and health professionals.